eramdam/safarify/README.md

 This tool simply re-packages the extensions using [safari-web-extension-converter][https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari], so if the extension requires modifications in order to work on Safari because of API differences, this tool won't be able to magically solve that!

+Tested on macOS 12.1, with Safari 15, using Node 17 and XCode 13.2.1

 # Tested extensions

 | Name                                                                                  | Version | Working? | Caveats |